Monopoles, twisted integral homology, and Hirsch algebras: Applications to the monopole Floer homology group

 By the index theorem for families \cite[Lemma $35.1.2$]{KM}, the classifying map of the such family pulls back the generator of $H^3(S^3;\mathbb{Z})$ to the triple cup product

-Theorem \ref{toruscomp} implies therefore that $H^*_{\text{tw}}(\Bbb T; \xi_{KM})$ is the twisted cohomology $H^*_{\text{tw}}\left(H^*(\mathbb{T});K(\cup_Y^3)\right)$ of $H^*(\mathbb{T})$ (thought of as a dga with trivial differential) with respect to the twisting sequence $K(\cup_Y^3)$.
+Theorem \ref{toruscomp} implies therefore that $H^*_{\text{tw}}(\mathbb T; \xi_{KM})$ is the twisted cohomology $H^*_{\text{tw}}\left(H^*(\mathbb{T});K(\cup_Y^3)\right)$ of $H^*(\mathbb{T})$ (thought of as a dga with trivial differential) with respect to the twisting sequence $K(\cup_Y^3)$.
 To conclude the homological statement, notice that

-where the first step is Poincar\'e duality in Floer homology, $\cup^3_{-Y}=-\cup^3_Y$, and in the last step we used that cupping with a form is dual to capping with it, i.e. the differential in extended cup homology. \end{proof}
+where the first isomorphism is Poincar\'e duality in Floer homology; we have that $\cup_{-Y}^3=-\cup_Y^3$.
+Now the twisting sequences $K(\cup_Y^3)$ and $K(-\cup_Y^3)$ differ by a sign in degrees $4n+1$, and the corresponding twisted cohomologies are seen to be isomorphic via the map that acts on $H^*(\mathbb{T})$ by multiplying by $-1$ in degrees congruent to $0$ and $3$ mod $4$.
+The last isomorphism is Hodge duality on $\Lambda^*(\Bbb Z^b)$, where we use that wedging with a form is Hodge dual to contraction with it (i.e. the differential in extended cup homology) up to a sign that does not affect the resulting homology. \end{proof}